huahaiy/talks/conj2018/PITCHME.md

 - Symbolic
   - Easy to build rigid/brittle systems
   - Hard to develop, for it is hard for human to think like machines
-  - In principle, fixable with *enough* human efforts
+  - In principle fixable, in practice, not so easy

 Note: